MIRS Logo

 How do I submit?

-The templates are here.
-They are for preparing the information you need for your submission and include the submission formats.
-Once you have completed the information on the template, you can copy and paste it into the online system.
-Please watch this video: https://go.screenpal.com/watch/cTV3nLnfD3m.
-The submission link is https://easychair.org/conferences/?conf=2025mirs.
+I've attached the templates for more information about the submission requirements.
+The templates are for preparing the information you need for your submission and include the submission formats.
+Once you have completed the information from this template, you can copy and paste it into the online system.
+Please watch this video to learn how to use EasyChair.
+This video says 2025.
+However, the process is similar.
+The submission link is https://easychair.org/conferences/?conf=mirs2026.
+The conference submission site will be fully functional by Saturday, 1/10/2026.

 How can participating help you?